Freshwater Phil online

 Mike offers guided musky fishing trips, contact him by clicking here.

 Big bottom feedersStill fishing for species of big bottom feeders such as carp, catfish and sturgeon, is both relaxing and exciting.
 A quite relaxing outing goes from "zero to sixty in one second" as soons as the baitrunner starts screaming.
-I typically use medium 7-8 foot rods rods channel cats and sturgeon, 9-12 foot rods for carp.
+I typically use 8 foot rods for channel cats and sturgeon, 9-12 foot rods for carp.

 CarpCarp fishing is gaining popularity in Canada.
-Though most practicing the sport of carping are Europeans, many native born Canadians such as myself have joined the craze.
+Though many practicing the sport of carping are Europeans, many native born Canadians such as myself have joined the craze over the past decade.
 Carp are bigger and stronger than most other freshwater species around here.
 Their shear numbers combined with them being a species that is caught shore fishing in public waters, make them easily accessible to all.

 I do much of my carp fishing in the world famous Long Sault region of St Lawrence River, Canada's carper Mecca.
 Every year, hundreds of international anglers fly in to fish these carp filled waters, located about 1 hour's drive from my house.
 I typically use boilies set up on hair rigs for bait, occasionally using corn nibblets as well.
 Proper chumming is essential.

 Carp are the only species I currently offer guided outings for.
-If you want to tango with these tackle busting beasts, contact me by clicking here.
+If you want to hook and land some of these tackle busting beasts, contact me by clicking here.

 Lake SturgeonThe rivers and waterways surrounding Montreal are filled with lake sturgeon.
 Most are under 50 lbs, though they can reach up to 200 lbs in this part of Canada.
 As I don't go sturgeon fishing too often, I've only caught a few.
 These prehistoric fish pull hard and give a great fight.
 I fish them using medium-heavy 7-8 foot rods with a strong reel spooled with 50-65 LB braided line.
 The setup is a 3/0 hook tied below a sliding sinker, stopped with a swivel about 18 inches aboves the hook.
 Bait used is 2 - 3 large worms hooked as a "worm ball".
 Unlike carp and channel catfish, sturgeon's have an extremely subtle take.
 Keeping a constant eye or finger on your line will improve your odds of getting a good hookset as soon as a sturgeon takes the bait.
 Use Wide gap or Octopus style hooks instead of circle hooks, and be sure to set the hook hard.

-Patrick offers guided sturgeon fishing trips, contact him by clicking here.
+Patrick and Mark offer guided sturgeon fishing trips, contact them by clicking here.

 TroutNot too many spots around Montreal have trout, and the places in the St Lawrence River are quite tough to fish to say the least, so I rarely target them.
-I can safely say that trout have been my least targeted species in the past, though I plan to target the bigger ones in the future.
+I can safely say that trout have been my least targeted species outside ice fishing for stocked trout.